chrischow/dataandstuff/drafts/2020-09-05-deep-learning-for-aircraft-recognition.md

 As a sidenote, it's interesting to note that the model would probably perform better than someone who is completely untrained in aircraft recognition.
 Logically, an untrained person could use a simple heuristic to categorise aircraft:

-* Transport aircraft: Big aircraft with wide wingspan that look like they can carry lots of things
+* Transport aircraft: Big aircraft with a wide wingspan that look like they can carry lots of things
 * Light aircraft: Relatively small and harmless/clumsy-looking.
 * Fighter aircraft: Relatively small, sharp, and fierce-looking.
 * Other: Only the A-10 can't be fit into any of the above categories.
 It is a hybrid of light aircraft and transport aircraft.